colganmusictech/handbook/docs/program-requirements.md

 These are the requirements that must be completed on an annual basis to participate in the CFPA Music Technology program.
 See additional details on some these requirements below.

-- Complete five required courses (see below for details)
+- Complete five required courses:
-- Required Courses:

    1. Advanced Music Technology
    2. Advanced Music Technology